tiprankstipranks

 Cyber Security - Risk 1

-We and our distribution partners and vendors are subject to attempted cyber-attacks and other cybersecurity and system availability risks.
+We, our distribution partners, and vendors are subject to attempted cyber-attacks and other cybersecurity and system availability risks.

-Our business heavily relies on IT and application systems connected to or accessed from the Internet.
+Our business heavily relies on IT and application systems connected to or accessed through the Internet.
 Consequently, a malicious cyber-attack could affect us.
-Our systems also house proprietary and confidential information about our operations, employees, agents, and customers and their employees and property, including PII.
-A malicious cyber-attack on (i) our systems, (ii) our distribution partners or their key operating systems, and (iii) any other of our third-party partners or vendors and their key operating systems may interrupt our ability to operate, damage our reputation and result in monetary damages that are difficult to quantify, and have a material adverse effect on our results of operations, liquidity, financial condition, financial strength, and debt ratings.
-Through encryption and authentication technologies, we have implemented systems and processes intended to mitigate or secure our IT systems and prevent unauthorized access to, or loss of, sensitive data.
-Cyber-attacks continue to evolve daily, so our security measures may not be sufficient for all eventualities.
+Our systems also house proprietary and confidential information, including PII, about our operations, employees, agents, and customers and their employees and property.
+A malicious cyber-attack on (i) our systems, (ii) our distribution partners or their key operating systems, and (iii) any other of our third-party partners or vendors and their key operating systems may interrupt our operations, damage our reputation, and result in monetary damages that are difficult to quantify.
+These potential impacts from a malicious cyber-attack could have a material adverse effect on our results of operations, liquidity, financial condition, financial strength, and debt ratings.
+Through encryption and authentication technologies, we have implemented system- and process-based risk mitigations intended to secure our IT systems and prevent unauthorized access to or loss of sensitive data.
+Cyber-attack sophistication evolves daily, so our security measures may not sufficiently address all eventualities.
 We may be vulnerable to hacking, employee error, malfeasance, system error, faulty password management, or other irregularities.
-These risks may be higher or lower for our third-party providers depending on the maturity of their security program, and we review their control environments to the extent possible and practical, aligning the risk exposure with our business requirements and risk tolerances.
+We implement new technologies, including AI, to increase operational efficiencies.
+These new technologies may increase the risk of cyber attacks.
+We also rely on third-party technology providers whose cyber-attack risks may be higher or lower than ours, depending on their profile and the maturity of their security programs.
+To the extent possible and practical, we review third-party control environments and align their risk exposure with our business requirements and risk tolerances.
 Any disruption or breach of our systems or data security could damage our reputation, result in monetary damages that are difficult to estimate, and have a material adverse effect on our results of operations, liquidity, financial condition, financial strength, and debt ratings.
-To mitigate this risk, we have and expect to continue to (i) conduct employee education programs and tabletop exercises and (ii) develop and invest in a variety of controls to prevent, detect, and appropriately react to cyber-attacks, including frequently testing our systems' security and access controls.
+To mitigate this risk, we have and expect to continue to (i) conduct disaster recovery exercises, employee education programs, and tabletop exercises, and (ii) develop and invest in a variety of controls to prevent, detect, and appropriately react to cyber-attacks, including frequently testing our systems' security and access controls.
 We have insurance coverage for certain cybersecurity risks, including privacy breach incidents, which may be insufficient to indemnify against all arising losses or types of claims.
 In addition to the risk of cyber-attacks, we face system availability risk.
 Our business relies heavily on various IT and application systems.
 We have robust business continuity plans designed to minimize the duration and impact of an unexpected loss of availability of any of these systems.
 Nevertheless, we could experience an event that impacts one or more of these systems, including those based in facilities where our vendors or we operate.
-This may interrupt our ability to conduct business and negatively impact our results of operations, despite our business continuity plans.
+Such events could disrupt our ability to conduct business and negatively impact our results of operations, despite our business continuity plans.

 Production